lorenzo-galli/sudoku_solver/README.md

 Hope you'll like it ;)

 ## How to play
 Just run the python file with pygame installed.
 To solve the sudoku press the space bar.

+To select a tile just click it with the mouse or use the arrow keys / WASD.

-To insert a number just click the tile to mark and press a number from (1 to 9).
+To mark a tile just press a number from (1 to 9).

 Use the backspace key to delete the number.